I hope everybody has a fantastic Labor Day weekend.

 Right.

-If you live at what the government does, then it'll be a natural progression.
+If you limit what the government does, then it'll be a natural progression.

 I would get rid of the Department of Energy, the Department of Commerce, and the Department of Education tomorrow.

-And I might come after the Department of Homeland Security next because I think with every uh the we could simply have tasked the CIA, the FBI, and the Department of Defense with everything Homeland Security does.
+And I might come after the Department of Homeland Security next because I think we could simply have tasked the CIA, the FBI, and the Department of Defense with everything Homeland Security does.

-So those are those are certainly limit those are limiting government.
+So, those are certainly limits, those are limiting government.

 I'm looking at more limited government, but that's also a smaller government.

-Well, that's where uh the thing is whenever you talk about smaller government, uh because the the key is is you're you're scaring a lot of government workers that are voters.
+Well, that's where the thing is, whenever you talk about smaller government, because the key is you're scaring a lot of government workers that are voters thinking that they're going to lose their job.

 Well, guess what?